merrcury/100-Days-Of-Code/docs/README.md

 ## Day 47 : Feburary 21, 2020

 **Today's Progress** : I worked on some Crio-Launch Assignment, haven't touched them from about a week.

+## Day 48 : Feburary 22, 2020

+**Today's Progress** : Organizations for GSoC got announced.
+So, I have started looking for the perfect fit an drafting purposal.